Kwan Pun Leung

 Kwan Pun Leung (關本良) is a Hong Kong cinematographer.
 After starting his career as a photographer in the local arts and culture scene, he made his motion picture debut as director of photography on director Stanley Kwan’s 1997 film Hold You Tight.
-Kwan then worked on Ann Hui’s films July Rhapsody (2002) and The Postmodern Life of My Aunt (2006), as well as Wong Kar-wai’s 2004 film 2046.
+Kwan then worked on Ann Hui’s films July Rhapsody (2002) and The Postmodern Life of My Aunt (2006), as well as Wong Kar-wai’s 2004 film 2046 and My Blueberry Nights.

 He was a senior lecturer in cinematography at the Hong Kong Academy for Performing Arts, the Chinese University of Hong Kong as well as the City University of Hong Kong.